We all wish our dogs could live forever, don’t we? Sadly, that’s not a realistic wish.

 Imagine the boredom of the same food … day in, day out.

 Not to mention the fact that the nutrition is so poor.
-(Remember they used to say there was more nutrition in the box … than in the actual cornflakes?)
+Remember they used to say there was more nutrition in the box … than in the actual cornflakes?
+Well that’s true of kibble too!

 So it’s easy to see why this makes my list of mistakes dog owners make.

-Here are some reasons you should stop giving your dog kibble:
+Here are 4 important reasons you should stop giving your dog kibble:

 Kibble is processed at high temperatures.
 The heat kills what little nutrition there is in the original ingredients.